raganwald/raganwald.github.com/creative-works.md

   </ul>
 </div>

-*What a thoroughly enjoyable yarn which took me on a journey from the periodic table, star formation, islands of stability and a good old Wikipedia vortex.*—[teh_klev](https://news.ycombinator.com/item?id=16036986) on [How Raganwald Lost His Crown](http://braythwayt.com/2017/12/29/crown.html)
+[How Raganwald Lost His Crown](http://braythwayt.com/2017/12/29/crown.html): *What a thoroughly enjoyable yarn which took me on a journey from the periodic table, star formation, islands of stability and a good old Wikipedia vortex.*—[teh_klev](https://news.ycombinator.com/item?id=16036986)

 <div class="related">
   <ul>